Bachelor of Architecture

 STEM-Eligible Program

 Due to the technical nature of the B.Arch program, it has been assigned a CIP (Classification of Instructional Programs) code by the Department of Education that is STEM-eligible.
 This means that in addition to one year of Optional Practical Training (OPT), a student on an F1 visa may apply for a 24-month OPT STEM Extension following graduation.
-All School of Architecture STEM-designated degree programs are characterized by a rigorous, research-based pedagogy with emphases on computational design, building science, industry, and/or practice.
+All School of Architecture STEM-designated degree programs are characterized by a rigorous, research-based pedagogy with emphases on computational design, building science, industry and/or practice.

 Program Application Requirements

 The application procedure is the same for both of the School of Architecture’s baccalaureate degree programs.
 Applicants submit the exact same application materials, regardless of whether they intend to enroll in the B.A. or the B.Arch program.
 Admitted students enter the School of Architecture without a declared degree program.
-By the end of the second year, students must select either the B.Arch or the B.A. degree program.
-The student’s first-year advisor, faculty mentors, and head provide mentoring and information to guide the student in selecting their degree option.

 Contact us for more information, or to schedule a campus visit.